User Community Service Desk Downloads

 vertical merge example

-• Inner join: Only data that has a key that was found in both input flows are sent to output (records will be joined when the leftKey value matches the rightKey value).
+• Inner join: Only data that has a key that was found in both input flows is sent to output (records are joined when the leftKey value matches the rightKey value).

 • Outer join: All records from both input flows are sent to output (even those with a key that was not found in both flows).